-Elizabeth I famously claimed that she did not wish to open windows into the souls of her subjects.
-And yet, despite her best intentions-perhaps because of the worst intentions of some of her subjects-she could never comfortably live up to those aspirations.
+Elizabeth I famously claimed that she did not wish to open windows into the souls of her subjects.1 And yet, despite her best intentions-perhaps because of the worst intentions of some of her subjects-she could never comfortably live up to those aspirations.
 Although elements of the regime fought against strong impulses to see all Catholics as traitors, to many they seemed to threaten the stability of the state.
-To this group, Catholics carried the stench of sedition and treason.
-Treason could be committed (and was deemed to have been committed) by Protestants, but the Catholic threat loomed so large that it thoroughly informed the understanding and articulation of treason laws during the Elizabethan era.
-Both the personalization of treason was defined emerged out of a context of real threats against the queen's life and attacks on her legitimacy by Catholic subjects.
-The resulting legislation-haltingly, disputedly, and unevenly enforced-not only set up principles of justice and a rhetoric of persecution against confessional enemies but also framed how Catholics
+To this group, Catholics carried the stench of sedition and treason.2 Treason could be committed (and was deemed to have been committed) by Protestants, but the Catholic threat loomed so large that it thoroughly informed the understanding and articulation of treason laws during the Elizabethan era.
+Both the personalization of treason statutes meant to protect Elizabeth I herself and the expansion of how treason was defined emerged out of a context of real threats against the queen's life and attacks on her legitimacy by Catholic subjects.3 The resulting legislation-haltingly, disputedly, and unevenly enforced-not only set up principles of justice and a rhetoric of persecution against confessional enemies but also framed how Catholics